 Screenshot of “Aurasma” augmented reality app on Android projecting a model of a sports watch

 The widespread adoption of customized clothing will create corporate winners and losers.
 Though it is too early to identify specific winners, early adopters of customization technologies should be well-positioned.
-According to Harding Loevner Consumer Discretionary Analyst Maria Lernerman, CFA, “there is a learning curve for companies adopting customization technology as well as an upfront investment in research and development and capital expenditure.
+According to Harding Loevner Retail Analyst Maria Lernerman, CFA, “there is a learning curve for companies adopting customization technology as well as an upfront investment in research and development and capital expenditure.
 Firms that make investments early and can master customization processes should gain market share from competitors who are slower to adapt, and that competitive advantage could persist.”
 Companies such as Nordstrom and Eileen Fisher have made early moves in this area—Nordstrom through its investment in custom-footwear company Shoes of Prey and Eileen Fisher through its experimentation with Intel-powered 3D-knitting machines.

 Small apparel brands are another potential winner.
 Currently, if a brand is unfamiliar, shoppers may be hesitant to buy its products online as it can be difficult for them to know how an item will fit.
 When shopping by measurements or with the assistance of augmented reality, customers can be more confident of a product’s fit and appearance, potentially making them more willing to try new brands.

 Textile technology companies could also benefit as manufacturers increasingly look for new production methods that offer the speed and flexibility required for large-scale customized apparel production.
 For example, Kornit Digital’s direct-to-garment digital textile printers offer the ability to print personalized designs with an ultra-fast turnaround using its proprietary NeoPigment printing process.
-Kornit recently signed an agreement with Amazon to supply its flagship “Avalanche 1000” textile printing systems to the e-commerce giant’s “Merch by Amazon” program.
+Kornit signed an agreement with Amazon in 2017 to supply its flagship “Avalanche 1000” textile printing systems to the e-commerce giant’s “Merch by Amazon” program.